B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 5. Founder-led marketing

 SaaS companies with a founder who shows their face win.
-Because in a world full of corporate accounts, a personal voice stands out.
-This is where founder-led marketing comes in.
+In a feed full of corporate accounts, a personal voice stands out.

-Here, the founder is not only the brains behind the product, but also the personal ambassador on LinkedIn, in podcasts, newsletters, or TikTok.
-No slick marketing language, just their own words and stories.
+In founder-led marketing, the founder is both the product expert and the public voice of the company on LinkedIn, in podcasts, newsletters, or video.
+No polished marketing language, just their own words and stories.

 Successful examples